OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 Click the pin button ![image46_png](images/image46.png) so that it is facing downwards. ![image47_png](images/image47.png) This ensures that the *View Controller* remains in constant view.
 If the pin is facing to the left, the *View Controller* (and any other window i.e. *Solution Explorer, Details Window, etc.* ) will auto hide itself when it loses the mouse focus.
 When the user rolls the mouse pointer over the hidden view, it will reappear.
 Keep the *View Controller* with the pin facing downwards so that the *View Controller* is visible at all times.

 As can be seen from the picture above, the *View Controller* contains three tabs.
 The *Task* tab contains all the settings for modifying the properties of the current view.
+One option is *Summarize By Group*: this allows the user to do a quality control check of the expression levels of each time point and treatment to ensure that there are no outliers among the expression profiles.
+To compare gene expression between sample groups and treatments, the overall gene expression should be similar at this high level to ensure technical confidence in the analysis.

-For the *TableView*, this includes **Show Row Numbers**, **Specify Columns**, **Reset Columns**, **Generate Data From View and Export With Customized Column Headers**.
+The *View Controller* can also be used to investigate the gene expression data.
+From the *TableView*, the *View Controller* *Task* tab includes **Show Row Numbers**, **Specify Columns**, **Reset Columns**, **Generate Data From View and Export With Customized Column Headers**.
 Click *Specify Columns* to specify which columns of the dataset are visible.

 ![image48_png](images/image48.png)